LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Custom Integration.md

 Figure 1.1 Showing the configuration that needed to be filled

-At the "Create LivePerson Function" - step, your are free to implement a LivePerson Function using FaaS.
+With the "Create LivePerson Function" - button, your are free to implement a LivePerson Function using FaaS.
 Click on the Button and you will be redirected to the LivePerson Functions Main Page.

-After you sucessfully implemented and deployed a LivePerson Function, press the refresh button next to the function selection and select your function.
+After you successfully implemented and deployed a LivePerson Function, press the refresh button next to the function selection and select your function.

 {: .important}
 You have to agree to Data Disclaimer from now onward in order to use the services of bot connector.
 For that you can click on the checkbox "I agree to the Data Disclaimer"